jackdb/jackdb-heroku-plugin/README.md

 ## Usage

     $ heroku help jackdb
-    Usage: heroku jackdb
+    Usage: heroku jackdb [filter]

      Open a database in JackDB

-     This will search through your app config for the valid database url and try to connect to it.
+     This will search through your app config for the first valid database url and try to connect to it.
+     The search order for databases is PostgreSQL, then MySQL, then Oracle.

-     If you have more than one database then use one of the "jackdb:" commands to connect to a specific one.
+     If you have more than one database then use one of the "jackdb:" commands to connect to a specific type of database.
+     You can also filter the config variables that are matched by specifying a filter as an argument.
+Filters are case insensitive.

     Additional commands, type "heroku help COMMAND" for more details: